Seattle’s Canlis named a 2020 James Beard award finalist for ‘Outstanding Hospitality’

 The nomination is a bigger deal to many newcomers who are trying to make a name for themselves.
 Talented brewer Steve Luke, scored one of the biggest honors of his career when James Beard foundation named him a semifinalist for “Outstanding Wine, Beer or Spirits Producer” in February.
 Now, he, too, is fighting to save his small brewery near Pike Place Market.
 He focuses mostly on beer sales out of Cloudburst’s tasting room and keg sales to Seattle bars.
 With those revenues down the drain during this pandemic, Luke has rented a “mobile canning line” and started hawking four-packs to make payroll.

 Meanwhile, Canlis, the restaurant best known for its outstanding service, is also doing delivery and waiting out the stay-home order.
-Canlis started the dining room shutdown period by doing drive-thru service out of its parking lot, but discontinued that offering pretty quickly.
+Canlis started the dining room shutdown period by temporarily doing drive-thru service out of its parking lot.

+In the best chef in the Northwest and Pacific category, nearly all the Seattle chefs were shut out while four Portland chefs made the cut.
+Despite being nominated six times, Joule chef Yang said the nomination is still a surprise considering most finalists are usually new or up-and-coming restaurants.
+Joule has been around for 12 years.
+It’s an honor that people still remember us, Yang said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.